DanielJDufour/segflip/README.md

   max: 2022
 });
 ```
-results is an array of time ranges outside the recession
+results is an array of year ranges when there wasn't a recession
 ```js
 [
   [2000, 2000],